eagle840/katacoda-labs/code-server/intro.md

-This lab is presently in construction phase
+This lab shows how to setup VS Code on a webservice using 'code-server'